 A professional roofing company has the right tools, expertise, and workers to do the job quickly and correctly.
 We observed Erie Home installing an asphalt shingle roof and were surprised at how complicated the job can become.
 A high percentage of roof installation and roof repair costs goes to labor because this is a specialized job.
 Professional roofers know how to adjust for roof pitch and meet all necessary building codes.
 Additionally, most roofing contractors offer guarantees on their work.

-At the installation, we also learned that you need various tools, such as specialized ladders, tear-off shovels, and air compressors.
+At the installation, we also learned that various tools are needed, such as specialized ladders, tear-off shovels, and air compressors.
 Additionally, you must know how to secure yourself on a steep roof using ropes and pulleys and use magnetic tools to clean up your yard.
 Not knowing how to use the proper tools or navigate a roof can make attempting a DIY job dangerous.

 DIY Shingle Installation